Do You Buy a Car First or Insurance?

 Uninsured and Underinsured Motorist Car Insurance

-Believe it or not, some motorists drive their cars without car insurance.
-If you have an uninsured policy, you’ll have additional protection.
+Believe it or not, some motorists drive their cars without insurance.
+If you have an uninsured policy on your plan and hit someone without insurance, your policy will kick in to cover damages to their vehicle.
 And if you’re involved in an accident with someone who doesn’t have enough insurance to cover damage, underinsured motorist car insurance will kick in.

 Medical Payments (MedPay) Insurance Coverage